Ihab-Asaad/DeepPavlov/docs/features/models/classifiers.rst

 Pre-trained models
 ------------------

-We also provide with **pre-trained models** for classification on DSTC 2 dataset, SNIPS dataset, "AG News" dataset, "Detecting Insults in Social Commentary", Twitter sentiment in Russian dataset.
+We also provide with **pre-trained models** for classification on DSTC 2 dataset, "AG News" dataset, "Detecting Insults in Social Commentary", Twitter sentiment in Russian dataset.

 `DSTC 2 dataset <http://camdial.org/~mh521/dstc/>`__ does not initially contain information about **intents**,